wolvi-lataniere/morpheus-serial/doc/blog.md

 Thanks to the clever design of this tiny board, a _VSYS_ pin is exposed on its headers, and is a 5V power input, diode protected from the _VBUS_ input (the USB bus power input).
 This means if you power the board using a 5V power supply on _VSYS_, it will keep running even when the Pi is OFF, and it won't send power to it through the USB port.
 This is done using the <span style='color:red;'>Red</span> wire and the 5V voltage regulator (here a 7805, but a higher efficiency one should be preferred).

-We the want to connect one of the GPIO (General Purpose Input/Output) pins of the Pico to the control input of the Pi power supply (with <span style='color:green;'>Green</span> wire).
+We the want to connect one of the GPIO (General Purpose Input/Output) pins of the Pico to the control input of the Pi power supply (with <span style='color:green;'>Green</span> wire). **Note in the diagram we are using a BC547 NPN transistor in-line to invert the signal, as the LM2596S control input is active low.**

 We chose GPIO 2 for this purpose, as GPIO 0 and 1 are reserved for the default serial communication bus.

 We might want to wake-up the Pi using a button press (or any ON/OFF switching mechanism, like a door sensor or a pressure plate).
 If this is the cas, you can connect the switch between GPIO 3 (<span style='color:cyan;'>Cyan</span> wire from the Pico) and GND (<span style='color:blue;'>Blue</span> wires).